panospd/CoPilot.Workshop/README.md

 # Agenda

-## 1. Overview of AI assisted programming with Visual Studio
-1. IntelliCode
-2. Inline Prompts
-3. Chat prompts

-## 2. First steps with Github Copilot (Demo)
+## INtroduction
 1. Inline Prompts
-1. Chat Prompts
+1. Copilot Chat
+1. When to use each

+## 2. Copilot Basics
+1. Built in commands
+1. Meaning of context in Github copilot
+1. References (Chat)

+## 3. Real world usage

+1. Adding a feature
-1. Documentation
+1. Fixing a bug
-1. Debugging
+1. Adding tests/refactoring

-## 3. Back to Theory - What is Github CoPilot

-## 4. Prompt engineering - Best practices
-#### In this section, I will demonstrate best practices when working with Github CoPilot.
-We will add a feature as well as make smaller and will demonstrate how CoPilot can help.
-### Best Practices

-1. Set the Stage - Provide Clear intent
-2. Be specific
-3. 'Step by Step' vs 'All at Once'
-4. Provide Context
-5. Be a clean developer